Caast/caast-documentation/README.md

 ## Advanced configuration

-Now that the main library is loaded, you may want to custom some behaviour or customize your the Caast library a bit.
-All the configuration tweaks takes place in your [dashboard](https://dashboard.caast.tv) in the configuration section of your project.
+Now that the main library is loaded, you may want to custom some behaviour or customize the Caast library a bit.
+All the configuration tweaks takes place in your dashboard in the configuration section of your project.

 ### Define where the widget must be loaded

 By default Caast widget will look on your HTML for a DOM node with the id `potion-caast`, but maybe you don't want or cannot change your page HTML.
 To allow you a smooth integration, Caast widget can be loaded into any DOM element on your page.
-To change the default behaviour simply go to your [dashboard](https://dashboard.caast.tv) and go into the configuration section of your project.
+To change the default behaviour simply go to your dashboard and go into the configuration section of your project.

 On the configuration object, you will notice this particular section: